 The Agile/Scrum Model divides projects into various modules to be tested and delivered in increments.
 Assemble a small team whose roles represent the entirety of your project — this team will meet often throughout the duration of the project.
 Then get ready to race!

-Begin your Agile/Scrum by finding a large wall that is accessible to all group members.
+Begin your Agile/Scrum by finding a wall that is accessible to all group members and installing a Post-it® Dry Erase Surface.
 Create individual headers for each of the following: Story, To Do, In Process, To Verify and Done.
-Place each of the headers (in the order mentioned) in a row at the top of your wall..
+Place each of the headers (in the order mentioned) in a row at the top of your wall.

-Write down each story separately on a Post-it® Note and arrange beneath the Story column.
+Write down each story separately on a Post-it® Super Sticky Note and arrange beneath the Story column.
 Color-code each story in relation to the team member responsible for it.

 Identify the to-dos associated with each story.
-Jot down each requirement on a Post-it Note and place it a row directly next to the relevant story.
+Jot down each requirement on a Post-it® Super Sticky Note and place in a row directly next to the relevant story.